 If your BAC was greater than 0.15 or you refused to take a breath test, the only type of modified license you are eligible for requires you to install an Ignition Interlock system in your vehicle for one year.

 What is an Ignition Interlock system?

 An Ignition Interlock is a Portable Breath Testing device that attaches to your vehicle.
 You need to blow into it when you start your car, and periodically while you are driving.
 If it detects alcohol on your breath, it stops you from being able to start your vehicle.

 How quickly must I request a hearing before the MVA suspends my license?

-You must request your MVA hearing no later than 30 days from the day you were issued your Order of Suspension.
+You must request your Motor Vehicle Administration (MVA) hearing no later than 30 days from the day you were issued your Order of Suspension.
 However, if you want a temporary license, which would allow you to drive until your hearing date, you must request a hearing within 10 days.

 Am I required to do a roadside sobriety test or blow into a Portable Breath Test (PBT) if asked by an officer?

 Absolutely not.
 In Maryland, Standardized Field Sobriety Tests and PBT are completely voluntary.
 If you do not wish to do the tests, the officer cannot force you to do so.